-PROGRAMME IDENTIFIED RISK RISK MITIGATION 5.
-Community Based Programmes Inability of the department to provide sufficient Vukuzakhe opportunities in terms of the current budgets Form partnerships to create more opportunities
+PROGRAMME IDENTIFIED RISK RISK MITIGATION

+5. Community Inability of the department to Form partnerships to create more

+Based Programmes provide sustainable and sufficient opportunities

+empowerment opportunities in

+terms of the current budgets

 PART C: LINKS TO OTHER PLANS

 14. Links to the long-term infrastructure and other capital plans